junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 ### Act 2

 Crowley is sitting on his throne, palming and stroking the one and a half tablets in his hands.
-His fingers follow the humpy bumpy surface of the tablets, tracing the lines and strokes that form the words and letters that he can't read.
+His fingers follow the humpy bumpy surface of the tablets, tracing the lines and carvings that form the words and letters that he can't read.
 It is a little annoying to not be able to read those mysterious words, Crowley thinks, but it's utterly satisfying to touch the tablet just as they are.
 Now he can totally see why Castiel would stuff the thing inside his vessel so he wouldn't *stop* touching it.
 It feels like the best feeling of kinky electricity streams radiating from the surfacing, passing onto the fingers that touch the surface, and flowing through his body.
 It's better than the best spa and massage he's ever done.
 And it makes his mind so clear now.
 He feels powerful and strong.
 With the tablets in his hands, he knows he and Hell are strong enough to take down Earth and Heaven.
 He just knows it.

 He keeps caressing the tablets like it's the most precious and addictive thing in the world.
 He doesn't want to do anything else.